rjkerrison/2014-blog/_posts/2015-07-30-calais-and-cecil.md

 either through an absence of humanity or fear that his party could lose support from *Mail*-ites if he's seen to have a "light touch,"
 His insults and threats thus far have been to use the collective noun for insects and to deny human beings any kind of humanitarian support from a nation of incredible wealth.
+In stark contrast to an unfeeling treatment of people, Mr Cameron has been quick to [pledge to save wildlife](http://www.theguardian.com/politics/2015/jul/30/david-cameron-promises-protect-wildlife-cecil-the-lion-killing) following the death of a lion.

 The media at large has been very careful to throw around the cacophemism "migrants" as much as possible.
 The M-word's negative connotations are so often reinforced by sensationalist journalism and figures like Farage